ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 ---
-title: Migrate from MKE 3.x
+title: Upgrade from MKE 3.7 or 3.8
 weight: 4
 ---